alecthomas/kong/README.md

       -f, --force        Force removal.
       -r, --recursive    Recursively remove files.

-For flags with associated environment variables, the variable `${env}` can be interpolated into the help string.
-In the absence of this variable in the help,
+### Defining help in Kong

+Help is automatically generated from the command-line structure itself, including `help:""` and other tags.
+[Variables](#variable-interpolation) will also be interpolated into the help string.

+Finally, any command, argument, or flag type implementing the interface `Help() string` will have this function called to retrieve the help string.
+This allows for much more descriptive text than can fit in Go tags.

 ## Command handling